renato-obst/renato-obst/README.md

-### 👋 Hi, I’m @renato-obst and I build awesome teams to work with awesome projects
+### 👋 Hi, I’m @renato-obst and I build awesome teams to work on awesome projects

 <!---